nicksellen/projects/baseNode_docConst.md

 ## 5. Volunteer
 1. A Volunteer may—
-	1. reside in the space and make use of the other Resources,
+	1. reside in the space and make use of the other Resources (See 5.5.iii.),
-	1. take part in Operational Activity and Collective Choice, and
+	1. participate in Operational Activity and Collective Choice,
-	1. participate in the selection of other Volunteers.
+	1. participate in the selection of other Volunteers, and
+	1. participate in Voluntary Assistance during Conflict Resolution.
 1. A Volunteer should—
 	1. take what they need and seek aid if required,
 	1. take on a portion of the social and logistical responsibility for the space, and